Board of Directors

 President and Chief Executive Officer, Public Health Ontario

-Peter Donnelly is president and chief executive officer of Public Health Ontario.
+Peter Donnelly is an interim editor of The Milbank Quarterly.
+He is also president and chief executive officer of Public Health Ontario.
 Prior to joining Public Health Ontario in November 2014, Dr. Donnelly was professor of public health medicine at the University of St Andrews in Scotland, where he established and led public health medicine research and teaching.
 From 2004 to 2008, he was the deputy chief medical officer to the Scottish Government, providing senior leadership and coordination at a national level.
 Dr. Donnelly received his medical degree from the University of Edinburgh Medical School and has earned multiple degrees and credentials, including masters in both business administration and public health.
 He is an active researcher and lecturer in many areas of public health, with a focus on health systems governance and violence reduction.
 He is involved with numerous national and international associations, including the international editorial board of Public Health and the World Health Organization Violence Prevention Alliance.

 Danielle G. Dooley

 Medical Director, Community Affairs and Population Health, Child Health Advocacy Institute at Children's National Health System